Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1964

-I remember when these events first happened and, frankly, they make no more sense now than they did back then.
+I remember when these events first happened and, frankly, they make no more sense now than they did then.
 And follow me on this, OK?
 It gets confusing.
-In the early ‘60s there were two hit sci-fi anthology series, the Twilight Zone and Outer Limits.
-The Twilight Zone, created by Rod Serling, had a classic theme fueled by an eerie and distinctive four-note riff.
-This terrific little surf guitar gem, released at the height of the two shows’ popularity, was built on that four-note riff.
+In the early ‘60s, there were two hit sci-fi anthology series, the Twilight Zone and the Outer Limits.
+The Twilight Zone, created by Rod Serling, had a classic theme fueled by a distinctive four-note riff.
+This terrific little surf guitar gem, released at the height of the two shows’ popularity, was built on that riff.
 And yet, for some reason, the song was not titled Twilight Zone.
 It was titled Outer Limits.
 And if that weren’t confusing enough, Serling sued the Marketts when their vamp on his show's theme song hit the market.
-And while his suing for intellectual property infringement was reasonable, given this one's four-note DNA, after the case was settled it was agreed that all future pressings of the 45 would use the name Out of Limits – despite the fact that Serling had nothing to do with that show.
+And while his suing for intellectual property infringement was reasonable, given this one's musical DNA, after the case was settled it was agreed that all future pressings of the 45 would use the name Out of Limits – despite the fact that Serling had nothing to do with that show.
 Made no sense to me then.
 Makes even less sense now.

 138. Just One Smile